enoskyeza/practice/README.md

 Accordion:

 Implement an HTML accordion with collapsible sections.
 Write JavaScript code to toggle the visibility of the content when the user clicks on the accordion headers.

+Drag and Drop:

+Create a list of draggable elements.
+Write JavaScript code to allow the user to drag and drop these elements to reorder the list.